Next Page Previous Page Home Tools & Aids Search Handbook

 Weighting Another approach when the assumption of constant variance of the errors is violated is to perform a weighted fit.
 In a weighted fit, we give less weight to the less precise measurements and more weight to more precise measurements when estimating the unknown parameters in the model.

-Fit for Estimating Weights Dataplot generated the following output for the fit of ln(variances) against ln(means) for the replicate groups.
-The output has been edited slightly for display.
+Fit for Estimating Weights The following results were obtained for the fit of ln(variances) against ln(means) for the replicate groups.

 plot of replicated variance against relicated means with fit